ralacerda/ralacerda/README.md

 - 🐙 **Version Control**: Git, GitHub
 - 🧱 **BackEnd Development**: Firebase, MongoDB, Netlify Serverless Functions

-## Projects
+## Featured Projects

 - 🖼️ [Portfolio](http://ralacerda-portfolio.netlify.app/) - Displays my portfolio, written using Astro and Markdown
-- 🎬 [Oscar Nominees](https://sequelamovies.web.app/) - Shows information about Oscar nominees using an Astro static website
+- 🎬 [Oscar Nominees](https://nomeacoes-oscar.netlify.app/) - Shows information about Oscar nominees using an Astro static website
 - 🏁 [F1 Next](https://f1next.netlify.app/) - Displays the schedule for Formula 1 races using Nuxt
+- 🎨 [AlkaBlog](https://alkablog.netlify.app/) (Work in Progress) - This project showcases how to implement data fetching, layout, routes, async components and virtual lists with Nuxt and Vue
 - 🏙️ [Luminares Arq](https://luminares-arq.netlify.app/) - A website for a fictitious architecture company, built using Nuxt, VueJS, Typescript, and SASS
 - 📚 [Bookshelf](https://ralacerda-books.netlify.app/) - Displays the list of books I've read and recommend.
 The data comes from Contentful CMS and is built using NextJS
-- 🎨 [Multiple Colors Contrast Checker](https://multiple-contrast-checker.netlify.app/) (Work in Progress) - Tests the color contrast of multiple colors at the same time using a Vue.js web app, making it easier to check if background and foreground colors meet the WCAG standards

 ## Open Source